 Abstract

 When applying Time Projection Chambers (TPCs) to low and intermediate nuclear collisions one can face challenges in addressing large dynamics ranges in the energy losses of the detected particles.
-In recent experiments with the SAMURAI Pion-Reconstruction and Ion-Tracker (SπRIT) TPC, it was important to detect and analyze the small energy losses of relativistic pions as well as the large energy losses of, slow moving, heavy ions.
+For recent experiments with the SAMURAI Pion-Reconstruction and Ion-Tracker (SπRIT) TPC, it was important to detect and analyze the small energy losses of relativistic pions as well as the large energy losses of, slow moving, heavy ions.
 We illustrate how such large dynamic ranges can be handled in TPC with a wire plane readout by effective use of knowledge the tails of the pad response function distribution.
 By employing this technique, we are able to increase the signal to noise of dynamics ratio from 1000/1 to xxxx/1.
-(Get the number. how high can we go?)
+(Get the number. how high can we go?) (do we want to give a number the combination of the pad response function plus the different voltage planes?)

 Keywords: elsarticle.cls, LATEX, Elsevier, template